pop-os/python-apt/doc/source/library/apt_inst.rst

     Call the function *func* for each member of the tar file *file*.

     The parameter *comp* is a string determining the compressor used.
-Possible options are "lzma", "bzip2" and "gzip".
+Possible options are "xz", "lzma", "bzip2" and "gzip".
 The parameter *file* may be a :class:`file()` object, a file descriptor, or anything implementing a :meth:`fileno` method.